How to Survive Unpaid Maternity Leave in America

 Another option is to negotiate with your employer for paid maternity leave.
 Even negotiating for a few extra days of sick leave could make a big difference.
 It’s worth joining forces with other women in your workplace before approaching your boss or human resources department.

 Online fundraising is an popular choice for seeking help paying bills while on maternity leave.
-If you’re raising money because your work doesn’t have a paid maternity leave policy, create a campaign that shares your story honestly.
+If you’re raising money because your work doesn’t have a paid maternity leave policy, create a fundraiser that shares your story honestly.
 It will help your social connections emphasize with what you’re going through, if they haven’t already gone through it themselves.
 GoFundMe helps thousands of people raise funds to help offset unpaid maternity leave.
-They provide free fundraising, so you don’t have to worry about paying a platform fee.
-Start your free campaign today.
+They provide fundraising, so you don’t have to worry about paying a platform fee.
+Start your fundraiser today.

 If you are still struggling to come up with the funds, you can turn to charities that assist mothers in providing the basics for their babies.
 Help a Mother Out, for example, provides diapers to families in need.
 Babble provides a comprehensive list of local and national charities.